stellabs/scart/README.md

       val printer          = Printer         `System.err.println`
     }

+where:

+* `trace` is the main switch for enabling (`ON`) or disabling (`OFF`) tracing
+* `priority` is a `Int` of value 0 (highest) or more.
+If a tracer has a priority, its trace will be output only if its value is equal or less than the value of this settings priority.
+Tracers without priorities always emit unless, of course, the switch is `OFF`.
+* `formatter` designates under which format each trace will be emitted:
+ - `as-is`: only the entry string/identifier
+ - `all-first`: the entry is followed by its source file name, line#, column#, class or method name
+ - `all-last`: the entry is preceded with its source file name, line#, column#, class or method name
+ - `inclosure-only`: the entry is _not_ emitted, only the class or method name is (useful for example to identify endless loops without all the clutter)
+* `printer`: is the `String => Unit` function that actually outputs the traces.
+  Developers may provide their own function, but there are predefined printers:
+  - `System.out.println` uses its synonymic method
+  - `System.err.println` uses its synonymic method

+> **NOTES**
+>
+> * the highest priority applicable in tracers must be 1 (one), as opposed to
+>   the Settings object's 0 (zero)
+>
+> * For demonstration purposes, in this document, traces are printed via
+>   `System.err.println`.
+However, the Setting's `printer` could use a Logger,
+>   for instance by the definition of something _like_:
+>
+>         val printer = {s:String => getLogger(...).trace(..., s)}
+>
+>   provided that the `getLogger` method (or function) and its arguments are
+>   defined _before_ the project's compilation (as it is required in the case
+>   of macros).

 The `Settings` object must be compiled ahead-of-time:

 * the Scart JAR contains macros; the compiler invokes them when they are used in a project's source code
-* the settings designate how the Scart macros behave if invoked; in the example above, traces of priority 6 or more won't be generated at all (bytecode level) even if they exist in the source code
+* the settings designate how the Scart macros behave if invoked; in the example above, traces of priority 6 or more won't be generated at all (nothing at the bytecode level) even if they exist in the source code

 ------------------------------------------------------------------------------

 Output
 ------

-Considering the following source code as an example:
+Given the following source code, as a tiny example:

     package com.example